T E L L U R I D E , C O L O R A D O

 Kierstin will guide a small group on a beautiful and slightly more intense hike to an unforgettable spot!

 More writing or drawing time at the lodge

 Morning one-on one appointment with Lisa or Sam

-TUITION $495 including admission to Open Bard On Thursday This excludes lodging which you will book with Bear Creek here:
+TUITION $495 including admission to the Thursday night reading This excludes lodging which you will book with Bear Creek here:

 LODGING COSTS: This will be an intimate group.
 Bear Creek Lodge will have special pricing for this event from 10.03.2019 – 10.07.2019

 After we receive your application information and confirm your spot you can